leokraft/QuickKey/README.md

 Clone the repository, and run `qmake quickkey.pro` to create your own Makefile.\
 To build run `make` or `mingw32-make` depending on what you have installed.\
 Afterwards run the produced `QuickKey`-binary inside the release folder.

-## Usage

-When in need of a special character while writing
-1. Press the *QuickKey*-Hotkey to open up a search window. (default: `Ctrl Y`)
-2. Type  a description of you desired character like **lambda** for **λ**.
-  > While typing you will see characters whos tags match your typed words.
-  > Seperate tags with a space.
-3. As soon as you see your desired character click it to copy it to your clipboard or, if in first position, just press **Enter** to copy.

-Alternatly you may browse all charcters, search for specific topics or just type the character-code to find you character.

 ## Configuration